mth/yeti/doc/intro.rst

-This has the advantage, that the values that might be missing have a variant type and therefore the typesystem can ensure that they won't be used without checking their existance.
+This has the advantage, that the values that might be missing have a variant type and therefore the typesystem can ensure that they won't be used without checking their existence.
 Which should remove a common source of the ``NullPointerException`` errors.

 The ``maybePrint`` function can be written in somewhat simpler manner, because